TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-userlicense.md

 	cloudEnvironments="public"
 />

-# Intune says that the license type is invalid and/or it cannot recognize the username
+# Intune says that the license type is invalid and/or it cannot recognize the username.

 ## **Recommended steps**